-President and Treasurer
+President and Publicity Chair

 Hamed Ghajarnia graduated in Polymer Engineering in 1997 in Tehran, Iran.
 He has worked in many different roles in the automotive, plastics and rubber industries and has also worked as a polymer expert and consultant.
 He has been a senior editor of “Plastics Industry Magazine” and editor-in-chief of “Recycling Magazine”.
 He was also the founder of two companies in the polymer industry in Iran.

-Hamed migrated to Australia in 2010.
-He is currently technical director of MOR Industries, which has almost 140 years of expertise and experience in the manufacturing, supply of rubber and silicone extrusion and mouldings to the food, mining, transport, agriculture and construction industries.
+Hamed is also involved with MOR Industries as their technical director.
+MOR Industries has almost 140 years of expertise and experience in the manufacturing and supplying plastics, rubber and silicone extrusion and mouldings to the food, mining, transport, agriculture and construction industries.
 While working at MOR, Hamed managed to develop new fire-retardant rubber products mainly for the transport industry.
 These products are unique in Australia.

 Kevin Thomson has gained more than 25 years of experience in the plastics industry through technical and senior management roles, in both large and small companies, including material manufacturers, compounders, automotive, and medical device manufacturers.

 He also has considerable experience as a technical consultant and held senior roles in three start-up companies.

 He is currently employed by CSIRO to facilitate collaborative projects between industry and research organisations.
 He has a BSc (Hons), M Eng Sc and a PhD from Monash University and is a graduate of the Australian Institute of Company Directors.

 He was President of SPE: A-NZ Section from 2007 to 2009.

 Dr. Yvonne Mah is Business Development Manager, Plastic Additives Australia and New Zealand.
 She